China Railways LD1: Postwar

 At the end of the Second Sino-Japanese War, one was assigned to the Dalian depot, while the second was assigned to the Fengtian Railway Bureau; both were passed on to the Republic of China Railway.
-After the establishment of the People's Republic and the current China Railway, they were designated class ㄌㄉ一 (LD1) in 1951, becoming class LD1 (written in Pinyin instead of Zhuyin) in 1959.
+After the establishment of the People's Republic and the current China Railway, they were designated class ㄌㄉ1 (LD1) in 1951, And Retired 1955.